Equality, Diversity and Inclusion

 The University of Brighton Academies Trust is strongly committed to equality, inclusion, and promoting and celebrating diversity in all aspects of our work.

-We value the different contributions and experiences of all who make up our community.
-The Trust’s values of excellence, integrity and innovation underpin everything we do.
+We appreciate that everyone is different and truly value the different contributions and experiences of all who make up our community.
+The Trust’s values of working together, nurturing potential, delivering excellence and achieving ambitions underpin everything we do.

 The nine protected characteristics are: